Published on July 3rd, 2020 | by Roger Corbinetti0

 So why would you use biguanide?

-- It does not create chloramines.
+- Does not create chloramines.

 - It is gentler on your skin, hair, and eyes.

-- It does not degrade in sunlight.
+- Does not degrade in sunlight.

 - It does not turn blonde hair green at the pool.